sdsc-ordes/quitsh/README.md

 The `quitsh` framework (`/kwɪʧ/`) is a build-tooling CLI framework designed to replace loosely-typed scripting languages (e.g., `bash`, `python`, and similar alternatives) with the statically-typed language `Go`.
-Its goal is to simplify tooling tasks while providing robust, extendable solutions for mono-repositories.
+Its goal is to simplify tooling tasks while providing robust, extendable solutions for component repositories (mono-repositories).

 `quitsh` is an opinionated framework born out of frustration with the lack of simple and extendable tooling for mono-repos.
 It is language-agnostic and